 On these pages photos of North American Allium species will be featured.
 There are approximately 130 taxa in North America, almost half of which occur in California as the center of diversity.
-Besides a few species that are widely grown, namely Allium cernuum (nodding onion), the Californian A. unifolium (popularized by the Dutch bulb trade) and the lesser known A. stellatum (prairie onion), the North American onion species have been largely ignored by the horticultural world.
+Besides a few species that are widely grown, namely Allium cernuum (nodding onion), the Californian Allium unifolium (popularized by the Dutch bulb trade) and the lesser known Allium stellatum (prairie onion), the North American onion species have been largely ignored by the horticultural world.
 There are also about 15 species native to Mexico, similarly rare or absent from horticulture.
 Eastern American species generally need a cool - cold winter dormancy period with some to lots of rain.
 Western American species, especially those in the Pacific States follow a Mediterranean pattern where they need a moderately cold wet winter and a cool dry summer.

 Taxonomically, there have been few changes in American species.
 A recent phylogenetic study by Nguyen et al, 2008 found that North American alliums are distinct from European species and those occurring in the California Floristic Province (CFP) are distinct from eastern American species.
 California holds a wide variety of species whose forms are distinctive in leaf morphology.
 Species related to Allium falcifolium form falcate leaves whereas species related to Allium jepsonii form a single leaf from which the inflorescence emerges on the side.
 Many CFP species have also adapted to a special type of soil called serpentine which is very high in minerals such as magnesium, making it toxic to many plants.
 Some Allium species are so adapted that they can only be found on serpentine soil in the wild.

-Allium acuminatum is native to the Western United States and Canada.
+Allium acuminatum Hook. is native to the Western United States and Canada.
 It has bright rose to purple urn like flowers in open umbels and blooms May to July.
-It has sharply pointed tepals, the outer recurved and the inner with inrolled margins and is sometimes known as the Tapertip Onion.
+It has sharply pointed tepals, the outer recurved and the inner with enrolled margins and is sometimes known as the Tapertip Onion.
 Another common name is Hooker's Onion.
 Photos 1-3 by Mary Sue Ittner.
 The last photo was taken by Richard Haard.

 The first two photos were taken by Nhu Nguyen.
 The first is a habitat shot (Lake County, CA) showing this species growing near a stream bed.
 This form is able to grow on serpentine soil.
 The second shows a white form of this species which requires a dry summer dormancy.
 The last three photos by Mary Sue Ittner shows plants photographed in April 2005 at Pinnacles National Park and plants flowering in the Vina Plains Preserve in April 2006.